-Axis Bank Limited has been appointed as the Monitoring Agency for monitoring the utilisation of Net Proceeds and the proceeds from the Pre-IPO Placement, as our Offer size exceeds ₹ 1,000 million, in accordance with Regulation 41 of the SEBI ICDR Regulations.
-Our Audit Committee and the Monitoring Agency will monitor the utilisation of the Net Proceeds and the proceeds from the Pre-IPO Placement.
+[●] shall be appointed as the Monitoring Agency for monitoring the utilisation of Net Proceeds prior to the filing of the Red Herring Prospectus, as our Offer size exceeds ₹ 1,000 million, in accordance with Regulation 41 of the SEBI ICDR Regulations.
+Our Audit Committee and the Monitoring Agency will monitor the utilisation of the Net Proceeds.
 Our Company undertakes to place the report(s) of the Monitoring Agency on receipt before the Audit Committee without any delay.
-Our Company will disclose the utilisation of the Net Proceeds and the proceeds from the Pre-IPO Placement, including interim use under a separate head in its balance sheet for such fiscal periods as required under the SEBI ICDR Regulations, the SEBI Listing Regulations and any other applicable laws or regulations, clearly specifying the purposes for which the Net Proceeds and the proceeds from the Pre-IPO Placement have been utilised.
-Our Company will also, in its balance sheet for the applicable fiscal periods, provide details, if any, in relation to all such Net Proceeds and the proceeds from the Pre-IPO Placement.
-Net Proceeds and the proceeds from the Pre-IPO Placement that have not been utilised, if any, of such currently unutilised Net Proceeds and the proceeds from the Pre-IPO Placement.
+Our Company will disclose the utilisation of the Net Proceeds, including interim use under a separate head in its balance sheet for such fiscal periods as required under the SEBI ICDR Regulations, the SEBI Listing Regulations and any other applicable laws or regulations, clearly specifying the purposes for which the Net Proceeds have been utilised.
+Our Company will also, in its balance sheet for the applicable fiscal periods, provide details, if any, in relation to all such Net Proceeds that have not been utilised, if any, of such currently unutilised Net Proceeds.

-Pursuant to Regulation 18(3) of the SEBI Listing Regulations, our Company shall on a quarterly basis disclose to the Audit Committee the uses and application of the Net Proceeds and the proceeds from the Pre-IPO Placement.
+Pursuant to Regulation 18(3) of the SEBI Listing Regulations, our Company shall on a quarterly basis disclose to the Audit Committee the uses and application of the Net Proceeds.
 The Audit Committee shall make recommendations to our Board for further action, if appropriate.
-Our Company shall, on an annual basis, prepare a statement of funds utilised for purposes other than those stated in this Red Herring Prospectus and place it before our Audit Committee.
-Such disclosure shall be made only until such time that all the Net Proceeds and the proceeds from the Pre-IPO Placement have been utilised in full.
+Our Company shall, on an annual basis, prepare a statement of funds utilised for purposes other than those stated in this Draft Red Herring Prospectus and place it before our Audit Committee.
+Such disclosure shall be made only until such time that all the Net Proceeds have been utilised in full.
 The statement shall be certified by the Statutory Auditors.
-Further, in accordance with the Regulation 32 of the SEBI Listing Regulations, our Company shall furnish to the Stock Exchanges on a quarterly basis, a statement indicating (i) deviations, if any, in the utilisation of the Net Proceeds and the proceeds from the Pre-IPO Placement from the objects of the Offer as stated above; and (ii) details of category wise variations in the utilisation of the Net Proceeds and the proceeds from the Pre-IPO Placement from the objects of the Offer as stated above; and (ii) details of category wise variations in the utilisation of the Net Proceeds and the proceeds from the Pre-IPO Placement from the objects of the Offer as stated above; and (ii) details of category wise variations in the utilisation of the Net Proceeds and the proceeds from the Pre-IPO Placement from the objects of the Offer as stated above; and (ii) details of category wise variations in the utilisation of the Net Proceeds and the proceeds from the Pre-IPO Placement from the objects of the Offer as stated above.
-This information will also be published in newspapers simultaneously with the interim or annual financial results of our Company, after placing such information before our Audit Committee
+Further, in accordance with the Regulation 32 of the SEBI Listing Regulations, our Company shall furnish to the Stock Exchanges on a quarterly basis, a statement indicating (i) deviations, if any, in the utilisation of the Net Proceeds from the objects of the Offer as stated above; and (ii) details of category wise variations in the utilisation of the Net Proceeds from the objects of the Offer as stated above.
+This information will also be published in newspapers simultaneously with the interim or annual financial results of our Company, after placing such information before our Audit Committee.